DashanGao/Federated-Transfer-Learning-for-EEG/README.md

 # Federated Transfer Learning For EEG Signal Classification
 Authors: Ce Ju, Dashan Gao, Ravikiran Mane, Ben Tan, Yang Liu and Cuntai Guan

+Published in: 42nd Annual International Conferences of the IEEE Engineering in Medicine and Biology Society in conjunction with the 43rd Annual Conference of the Canadian Medical and Biological Engineering Society (EMBS) July 20-24, 2020 via the EMBS Virtual Academy
 ---

 ## Introduction